en

 How do silicone sealants cure?

-Silicone sealants react with humidity in the air and cross-link from the outside and inside.
-Complete cross-linking is completed after about 5 to 8 days (+ 23 °C / 50 % relative humidity) at a joint depth (sealant thickness) of about 6-7 mm in an indoor climate.
-Lower temperatures and/or humidity will extend the hardening time.
+Silicone sealants react with air humidity and cross-link from the outside and inside.
+Complete cross-linking is achieved after approximately 5 to 8 days (+ 23 °C / 50 % relative humidity) at room temperature with a joint depth (sealant thickness) of approximately 6-7 mm.
+Lower temperatures and/or humidity prolong the curing time.

 Silicone sealants and water